 DC Department of Public Works (DPW) (waste management capacity): The new development considered in this analysis would not have a serious impact on current waste management capacity.
 DPW manages solid waste removal for residential structures with four or fewer units.
-New development would almost exclusively produce buildings with more than four units.
+New development would almost exclusively produce buildings with more than four units or buildings with commercial, industrial, and civic uses.
 Property owners for these new buildings would be responsible for procuring private waste management services, which are readily available.